-The first line points cGENIE to a directory located in genie-forcings, that contains a set of files that define what geochemical property is going to be altered plus information about how the forcing changes with time.
+The second line points cGENIE to a directory located in cgenie.muffin/genie-forcings that contains a set of files that define what geochemical property is going to be altered plus information about how the magnitude of the forcing changes with time.
+(The first line allows the biogeochemistry model to modify the density and hence circulation in the dynamic ocean circulation model.)

-There are then three lines $(bg_par_force_point_i=20, ...)$ that specify the location in the ocean of the geochemical forcing is going to be applied.
-The point sources are specified in (i, j, k) coordinates, which in this case is (22, 33, 08).
+There are then three lines $(bg_par_force_point_i=22, ...)$ that specify the location in the ocean of the geochemical forcing is going to be applied.
+The point sources are specified in (i, j, k) coordinates, which in this case is (22, 33, 16).
 For the ocean model resolution we are using, the grid is $36 \times 36 \times 16$ , longitude (i) is counted from left-to-right (1 to 36); latitude (j) is counted from bottom-to-top (1 to 36); level depth (k) is counted from downwards top-to-bottom (16 down to 1).
-Thus, (22, 33, 08) is a release of tracer in the North Atlantic, a little south of Greenland, and intermediate depth (level = 8 out of 16).
-Refer to the Figure overleaf for how the horizontal and vertical grid is specified.
-Note that Panoply appears to 'count' the ocean layers in the opposite direction to the way in which the ocean model is actually counting them - the correct definition is with '1' being very deepest level possible.
+Thus, (22, 33, 16) is a release of tracer in the North Atlantic, a little south of Greenland, and at the surface (level = 16 out of 16).
+Refer to the Figure at the end for how the horizontal and vertical grid is specified.

-Finally, there is a scaling parameter ( $bg_par_ocn_force_scale_val_48$ ) which modifies the magnitude of the flux to be applied (in units of mol yr-1).
+Finally, there is a scaling parameter (bg\par\ocn\force\scale\val\2) which modifies the magnitude of the flux to be applied (in units of mol yr-1).